World Science Forum 2024 kicks off

 H.E.
 Tamás Sulyok, President of Hungary and patron of the event emphasized in his opening remarks that one of the key areas of interaction between science and policymaking is scientific advice, which is the main topic of the 11th World Science Forum.

-“The quality of this relationship has a decisive role in determining how successfully policymakers and scientists can cooperate with each other.
-The two sides may approach certain issues differently for different reasons,” H.E.
-Tamás Sulyok added.
-“Scientists and policymakers take different perspectives on these issues, also envisage a different time horizon and set different priorities.
+“The quality of this relationship plays a decisive role in determining how successfully policymakers and scientists can cooperate with each other.
+The two sides may approach certain issues differently for different reasons,” Mr Sulyok added.
+“Scientists and policymakers take different perspectives on these issues; they also envisage a different time horizon and set different priorities.
 But in spite of the differences, they have shared responsibilities.
-We are all responsible for the future of human civilization.
+We are all responsible for the future of human civilisation.
 We are responsible for our environment.
 We are responsible for our children and grandchildren.
-And not the least, we are responsible for the decisions we make.”
+And last but not least, we are responsible for the decisions we make.”

-WSF 2024 aims to address the major challenges that prevent the global science–policy–society interface from working at its maximum efficiency.
-The forum’s main topic will be explored under four major themes: trust in science, risk assessment in the context of science and policy-making, the major tasks identified by the September UN Summit of the Future, and cooperation and coordination and governance in science, also affecting the freedom and safety of scientists.
-These issues are key to substantially improve international collaboration and advance science on a global scale.
+WSF 2024 aims to address the major challenges that prevent the global science-policy-society interface from working at its maximum efficiency.
+The forum’s main topic will be explored through four major themes: trust in science, risk assessment in the context of science and policy-making, the major tasks identified in September by the UN Summit of the Future, and cooperation and coordination and governance in science, including the freedom and safety of scientists.
+These issues are key to substantially improving international collaboration and advancing science on a global scale.

-At WSF2024 more than 1,100 delegates from 122 countries will join sessions and roundtable discussions with as many as 100 lectures in 19 plenary and thematic sessions over four days with the aim to overcome the present limits of the wide-scale implementation of science-based policy measures on a global level.
+At WSF 2024, more than 1,100 delegates from 122 countries will join sessions and roundtable discussions with as many as 100 lectures in 19 plenary and thematic sessions over four days with the aim of overcoming the present limits of the wide-scale implementation of science-based policy measures on a global level.

 “The informal setting of the World Science Forum is well suited to present various perspectives and to get our participants and audience engaged and committed towards our common goal: to make sure science is requested, interpreted and used wisely when it comes to elaborating policies on a global or national level.
 I hope that the declaration that emerges from our discussions will not only be a short summary of the most important thoughts communicated here at the Forum, but may also serve as a point of reference for scientists and policy-makers,” Tamás Freund concluded in his opening speech.